| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 His treatment program also included the use of other vitamins

+and minerals.
 Reich perceived, and further research confirms, that

 the lack of vitamin D is one of the major nutritional